-PART 11: RELIEF MECHANISMS-EXEMPTIONS
+11. RELIEF MECHANISMS-EXEMPTIONS

-In imposing the rate in the rand for each annual operating budget component, the council shall grant exemptions, rebates and reductions to the categories of properties and categories of owners indicated in the under mentioned schedule, but the council reserves the right to amend these exemptions, rebates and reductions if the circumstances of a particular annual budget so dictate.

-In determining whether a property forms part of a particular category indicated below, the municipality shall have regard to the actual use to which the relevant property is put.
-In the case of vacant land not specifically included in any of the categories indicated in schedule, the permitted use of the property shall determine into which category it falls.

-11.1 The following categories of property are exempted from rates:
+- (1) In imposing the rate in the rand for each annual operating budget component, the council shall grant exemptions, rebates and reductions to the categories of properties and categories of owners indicated in the under mentioned schedule, but the council reserves the right to amend these exemptions, rebates and reductions if the circumstances of a particular annual budget so dictate. - (2) In determining whether a property forms part of a particular category indicated below, the municipality shall have regard to the actual use to which the relevant property is put.
+In the case of vacant land not specifically included in any of the categories indicated in schedule, the permitted use of the property shall determine into which category it falls. - (3) The following categories of property are exempted from rates:

 CATEGORY COMMENT (a) Municipal properties (Own municipality) Municipal properties are exempted from paying rates as it will increase the rates burden or service charges to property owners or consumers. rateable property registered in the name of the Municipality and which is let by the Municipality for not more than a nominal rent as determined by the Municipality is excluded from this exemption (b) Residential properties All residential properties with a market value of less than R50 000-00 are exempted from paying rates.
-The R15 000 impermissible rates contemplated in term of section 17(1) (h) of the Property Ranket is included in the R50 000-00 amount indigent policy and is aimed primarily alleviating poverty (c) Cemeteries and crematoriums Registered in the names of private persons and operated not for gain. (d) Public service Infrastructure Public Service infrastructure is exempted from paying rates as they provide essential services to the community
+The R15 000-00 impermissible rates contemplated in terms of section 17(1) (h) of the Property Rates Act is included in the R50 000-00 amount.
+This is an important part of the council's indigent policy and is aimed primarily at alleviating poverty (c) Cemeteries and Registered in the names of private persons and operated not for crematoriums gain. (d) Public service Public Service infrastructure is exempted from paying rates as Infrastructure they provide essential services to the community (e) Public Benefit Organizations The following Public Benefit Organizations may apply for the exemption of property rates subject to producing a tax exemption certificate issued by the South African Revenue Services (SARS) as contemplated in Part 1 of the Ninth Schedule of the Income Tax Act, 1962 (No 58 of 1962): (i) Health care institutions Properties used exclusively as a hospital, clinic and mental hospital, including workshops used by the inmates, laundry or cafeteria facilities, provided that any profits from the use of the property are used entirely for the benefit of the institution and/or to charitable purposes within the municipality.